-Servicencenbers Civit Relief Aca, 50 USC. c., 50 \$3901 (et seep Bank of New York Melhou Trust Company, N.A. as Trustee for Mortgage Assets Management Series I Trust claiming to lave as interest in a Mintgage covering read, properly in tiolland, read to the following the time of the following read, properly in tiolland, read to the following read, properly in tiolland, read to the following read, properly in tiolland, read to the following be enabled to the following between the following the object to a forestoure of the above mentioned prop-erty on that basis, then you or your attorney must file a written appearance and asswer in this cours at Three Pamberton Square, Booton, MA 92198 un or before Decumber 14, 2020 or you may loss the opportunity in challenge the foreclosure on the ground of innecompliance with the Act.
+Servicencenbers Civit Relief Aca, 50 USC. c., 50 \$3901 (et seep Bank of New York Melhou Trust Company, N.A. as Trustee for Mortgage Assets Management Series I Trust claiming to lave as interest in a Mintgage covering read, properly in tiolland, read to the following the control of the contr object to a forestoure of the above mentioned prop-erty on that basis, then you or your attorney must file a written appearance and asswer in this cours at Three Pamberton Square, Booton, MA 92198 un or before Decumber 14, 2020 or you may loss the opportunity in challenge the foreclosure on the ground of innecompliance with the Act.